Stig Millehaugen

-Stig Millehaugen (born 8 May 1969) is a Norwegian criminal who has been convicted for a number of crimes, including armed robbery, the 1992 murder of a prison guard during escape, prison escape in 2000, and the murder of Pakistani-Norwegian gang leader Mohammad Javed in 2009.
+Stig Millehaugen (8 May 1969 – 29 January 2026) was a Norwegian criminal who was convicted of several crimes, including armed robbery, the 1992 murder of a prison guard during escape, prison escape in 2000, and the murder of Pakistani-Norwegian gang leader Mohammad Javed in 2009.
 In the 1980s, he was a member of Tveitagjengen (Tveita gang).
 He has been described at times as "Norway's most dangerous" and was held for some time in total isolation in prison.
 In 2022, while on a brief prison furlough, he escaped from prison and was recaptured a week later.